 Iloilo is considerably one of the sacrosanct provinces in the Philippines that carries a rich culture and history.

 Iloilo is also the family’s hometown.
 Dad is born in Pototan.
 Mom spent her younger days in Lambunao and in Iloilo City.
 It is also in Iloilo where my father’s ancestors made their marks in history.

 I made a quick itinerary for the trip, thanks to exploreiloilo.com.
-Despite the fact that mom is from Iloilo, she had the least idea on where we can go.
+Despite the fact that mom is from Iloilo, she had the least idea of where we can go.
 Besides, it’s been ages since she last visited it.
-So, I took in charge.
+So, I took charge.

 Iloilo has its new international airport.
 It was used to be at the city proper but now it was moved to Santa Barbara.
 Mom’s sister fetched us from the airport, and we were able to pass by La Paz and Jaro on our first day.